chrisnumber49/React-Blog-App-Frontend/README.md

 ## Reflection

-This was my first side project of integrating...
-In this project I built an application that can...
+This is my first side project of integrating full stack development with React frontend and Django backend.
+In the React frontend I built an Recat frontend interface for blog application.
+In this... we can...

 I started this project by using the command `create-react-app` to create the boilerplate, then several additional library `Bootstrap`, `react-cookie` and `react-router-dom` were installed during the development in this project.

-The technologies implemented in this project integrate the...
-Through this side project, I learned about...
+In the frontend interface of this side project, I learned about...